Levonorgestrel (Into the uterus)

 - If you have the Skyla or Kyleena, tell your healthcare provider before you have an MRI test.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Painful intercourse (sex) for you or your partner, or if your partner feels the hard plastic of the IUD during intercourse.
+- Pain during sex, or if your partner feels the hard plastic of the IUD during sex

 If you notice these less serious side effects, talk with your doctor:

 - Change in bleeding pattern after the first few months

 - Dizziness or lightheadedness after IUD is placed